-Smart Trust 337 consists of a unit investment trust designated Smart Trust, Portfolio of Closed-End Fund Opportunities Trust, Series 13.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income through investment in an unmanaged, diversified portfolio of common stock of closed-end funds.
-The sponsor cannot assure that the trust will achieve this objective.
+Smart Trust 366 consists of a unit investment trust designated Smart Trust, Strategic Growth & Income Trust, Series 14.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
+The sponsor cannot assure that the trust will achieve these objectives.